danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 Add a new dependency and enter the url to your repo.
 If you haven't created a repo of your own, you can use this url instead: `https://github.com/danielsaidi/SwiftUIKit`.

-After Xcode has synced SPM dependencies, you can now `import` the library and use it in your app, for instance:
+After Xcode has synced SPM dependencies, you can now `import` the library and use it in your app:

 ```swift
 import SwiftUIGestures // or SwiftUIKit if you use my library